-The fund balance of \$1,840,507 of the Campus Activity Fund (a special revenue fund) is shown as committed due to Board policy committing those funds to campus activities.
-The Lewis Trust Memorial Fund permanent endowment fund principal of \$1,000 is shown as nonspendable at June 30, 2019, while the accumulated unspent earnings of \$13,237 are shown as assigned fund balance.
+The fund balance of \$2,101,794 of the Campus Activity Fund (a special revenue fund) is shown as committed due to Board policy committing those funds to campus activities.
+The fund balance of Local Grants (a special revenue fund) consists of funds donated for specific purposes that are committed to those purposes, and the fund balance of COVID-19 Local Activity (a special revenue fund) consists of funds set aside and committed for local COVID-19 expenditures.
+The Lewis Trust Memorial Fund permanent endowment fund principal of \$1,000 is shown as nonspendable at June 30, 2020, while the accumulated unspent earnings of \$13,243 are shown as assigned fund balance.